5000K/5000blogs/README.md

 ## Special posts
 There are a few posts that are kind of *special*.
 They are called *well-known posts*, and here they are:

- - home.md - The content of this post will be shown on the main page of your blog.
+ - index.md - The content of this post will be shown on the main page of your blog.
 It's your landing page.
  - 404.md - The content of this post will be shown if the user tries to access a post that doesn't exist.
  - footer.md - The content of the footer shown on every page.

 There are defaults for these pages, but if you want to fill them with your own content, just add a file with the correct name in your posts folder.

-# Roadmap
+# Planned features
- - Better image support
  - CLI-version allowing pre-rendering a full blog into a static webpage
- - Write additional templates to cater towards different styles of blogs
- - Rework post indexing to be more performant (probably by utilizing bleve)
- - Write a few basic client-plugins:
-   - Make table-columns sortable
-   - Mermaid-support using codeblocks
-   - Code-highlighting
+ - Simple plug-in system for server extensions that are out of scope (e.g. analytics, custom parsing, social features, ...)